Grants available to area organizations

 Burke-Divide Electric Cooperative, in partnership with the Rural Development Finance Corporation (RDFC), will award two (2) $1000 grants within the Cooperative’s service territory.

 Eligible projects include: community owned businesses such as a café, grocery store or motel; community-based projects such as school or youth projects; or community facilities such as ambulance services, fire districts, recreation, hospital/clinic or community center.
+Funds may not be used for general operating expenses.

 Grant recipients are required to have four (4) matching dollars for every RDFC grant dollar awarded.